raspberry-pi-maker/RaspberryPi-For-Makers/tips/chap-07/BookWorm-opencv.md

 #!/bin/bash
 version=$1
 if [ $# -eq 0 ]; then
-    echo "No OpenCV version is given."
-    exit 0
-else
-  echo "Installing OpenCV ${version} on your Raspberry Pi 64-bit OS"
+    echo "No OpenCV version is given. run like this : install_opencv.sh 4.10.0" exit 0 else echo "Installing OpenCV ${version} on your Raspberry Pi 64-bit OS"